About

 Endorsement

-China Business Law Awards Winner in the category of intellectual property (Trademark & Patent), 2023
+China Business Law Awards Winner in the category of intellectual property (Trademark), 2025

-Managing IP APAC Awards Firm of the Year: China Trademark Prosecution Firm of the Year and China Trademark Disputes Firm of the Year, 2023
+Managing IP APAC Awards Firm of the Year: China Trademark Disputes Firm of the Year, 2024

 Testimonials